hoedt/iclr-blog-track.github.io/_posts/2021-01-07-unnormalized-resnets.md

 $$\boldsymbol{y} = \boldsymbol{x} + f(\boldsymbol{x}),$$

 where $f$ represents some non-linear transformation ([He et al., 2016a](#he16resnet), [2016b](#he16preresnet)).
-This non-linear transformation is typically a sub-network that is also commonly referred to as the _residual branch_ or _residual connection_.
+This non-linear transformation is typically a sub-network that is commonly referred to as the _residual branch_ or _residual connection_.
 When the outputs of the residual branch have different dimensions, it is typical to use a linear transformation to match the output dimension of the skip connection with that of the residual connection.

 Skip connection became very popular in computer vision due to the work of He et al. ([2016a](#he16resnet)).